Treaty of Karlowitz: Context and terms

 The Ottomans retained Belgrade, the Banat of Temesvár (now Timișoara), as well as suzerainty over Wallachia and Moldavia.
-Negotiations with the Tsardom of Russia for a further year, under a truce agreed at Karlowitz, culminated in the Treaty of Constantinople of 1700, in which the Sultan ceded the Azov region to Peter the Great.
+Negotiations with the Tsardom of Russia went on for a further year, under a truce agreed at Karlowitz, and culminated in the Treaty of Constantinople of 1700, in which the Sultan ceded the Azov region to Peter the Great.
 (Russia had to return the territories eleven years later after the failed Pruth River Campaign and the Treaty of the Pruth in 1711.)

-Commissions were set-up to devise the new borders between the Austrians and the Turks, with some parts disputed until 1703.
-Largely through the efforts of the Habsburg commissioner Luigi Ferdinando Marsili, the Croatian and Bihać borders were agreed-upon by mid-1700, and the borders at Temesvár by early 1701, leading to a border that was demarcated by physical landmarks for the first time.
+Commissions were set-up to demarcate the new borders between the Austrians and the Ottomans, with some parts disputed until 1703.
+Largely through the efforts of the Habsburg commissioner Luigi Ferdinando Marsili, the Croatian and Bihać borders were agreed-upon by mid-1700, and the borders at Temesvár by early 1701, leading to a border that was marked by physical landmarks for the first time.

-The acquisition of around 60000 sqmi of Hungarian territories at Karlowitz, and of the Banat of Temesvár 18 years later by the Treaty of Passarowitz, enlarged the Habsburg monarchy to its largest extent to that point, cementing the Archduchy of Austria as a dominant regional power.
-It was later increased further in size by the acquisition of Polish territories in 1772 and 1795, by the annexation of Dalmatia in 1815, and by the annexation of Bosnia and Herzegovina in 1908.
+The acquisition of around 60000 sqmi of Hungarian territories at Karlowitz, and of the Banat of Temesvár 18 years later by the Treaty of Passarowitz, made the Habsburg monarchy the dominant regional power in Central Europe.

-The treaty was a watershed moment in the history of the Ottoman Empire, which, for the first time, lost substantial amounts of territory after three-and-a-half centuries of expansionism in Europe.
-Although the Ottoman borders in the region would wax and wane over the next 100 years, never again would there be any further acquisition of territory on a scale seen during the reigns of Mehmed the Conqueror, Selim the Grim, or Suleiman the Magnificent in the 15th-16th centuries.
-Indeed, after the mid-1700s, the Ottoman frontier was largely delimited to the south of the Sava River and the Balkans proper, and would be further pushed southward as the 19th century began.
+The treaty was a watershed moment in the history of the Ottoman Empire, which, for the first time, lost substantial amounts of territory after three-and-a-half centuries of expansion in Europe.
+Although the Ottoman borders in the region would wax and wane over the next 100 years, there was no further acquisition of territory on a scale seen during the reigns of Mehmed the Conqueror, Selim the Grim, or Suleiman the Magnificent in the 15th-16th centuries.
+Indeed, after the mid-1700s, the Ottomans were largely confined to the south of the Sava River and the Balkans proper.